The Local History Group

 Please let me know so that I can make sure we allocate you some time.

 All AAAHS Members and guests are welcome.

 Next Local History Group meeting:

-The next meeting will be on Thursday 23rd May 2019 starting at 7.45pm in the Pendarvis Room at 35 Ock Street Abingdon OX14 5AG.
+The next meeting will be in Autumn 2019 starting at 7.45pm in the Pendarvis Room at 35 Ock Street Abingdon OX14 5AG.